justMoritz/scrollimate.js/readme.md

 - Supply a second argument separated by comma like so: `data-sabglayer="-0.5, 0.25"`

 With this, you can define the position of parallaxing element.
 This is useful if you want the fine-control the element’s be position.
 This number is the fraction it is offset by it’s own hight.
-For example, `0.5` on a 500px tall element will cause it to be offset by 250px.
+For example, `0.5` on a 500px tall element will cause it to be offset by 250px, `1` by 500px, etc.

  and will be offset by the number specified.
 (If the second argument is not given, the element will start parallaxing from the very moment the page scrolls).
 If you want to make use of this awesome feature, but do not want to offset, simply set the second number to 0, like so:  `data-sabglayer="1.5, 0"`